Outings

 Please take care to match your physical condition, abilities and limitations to the stated length and elevation gain of the outing you choose and refer to the ratings chart above.
 The “level of effort“ is not the same for everyone.
 If you are new to hiking or unconditioned, a hike listed as moderate would be very strenuous for you.
 The outing leader may ask questions in order to determine if you can complete the trip safely.
 Please cooperate for your safety and the safety of the group.
 It is your responsibility to have appropriate equipment and clothing for an outing.
 It is in your best interest to let someone know if you have limiting physical conditions or are taking a medication.

-Please contact the leader for the meeting time and location.
-12/1: Waitlist available
+Please contact the leader for meeting time and directions.

 Contact leader for meeting time and location.